 We purchased our very own Buck in 2009, a year earlier than planned.
 Thanks to Beth at Private Idaho for the opportunity to buy this great looking boy.
 We added one more buck to our herd in 2010 for more great milking lines for our customers and ourselves.
 Our new buck came home from Beulah Land Farm in Chemung, Illinois.
 Thank you so much Mrs. Bernhardt we can’t wait to start training him for the shows.

-The shows that we will be attending for the 2014 season is the Janesville Wis. show in May, the McHenry County fair in Woodstock Illinois July 30st – Aug.
-3rd.
+The shows that we will be attending for the 2016 season is the McHenry County fair in Woodstock Illinois Aug.
+3rd – 7th.
 We had a great time at the last fair.
-We are hoping to get more Nigerian Dwarfs at the fair this year.
+We are so glad to have more Nigerian Dwarfs at the fair this year.

-**NEW NEWS** Just to let you all know that our 4-H club and the City of Harvard will be hosting a Rabbit Fun Show October 24, 2015 in the building behind the Moose Lodge.
+**NEW NEWS** Just to let you all know that our 4-H club and the City of Harvard will be hosting our 2nd Rabbit Fun Show October 22, 2016 in the building behind the Moose Lodge.
 We are handing out fliers at other rabbit shows with all the details, and you are welcome to call or email us any time for information.

 My husband and I wanted to build a stall system for our pregnant Does since our herd has grown a bit since we started out.
 The thought behind this system was to be modular, and not terribly expensive to make.
 We are building our stalls out of oak pallets, and they have turned out great.
 The barn is an industrial strength tarp building that is enclosed (12ft. by 26ft.).
 We also purchased 4×6 rubber stall mats for the floor of the stalls for easy cleaning.
 We designed this so when we use it in the summer we will be able to put the sides up for plenty of air flow.
 We wanted to finish the barn before Rain has her babies in March, and my husband finished it today(1/24/11)!
 Here are some pictures of our finished project.